The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 3) Portable speaker

 We all know that duct tape is one of the most versatile equipment out there.
 It will help you fix damaged camping equipment, but you’ll be surprised at what other uses you find for it.
+Like me, you could end up having to tape your trainers together!
 You can live without this on your music festival packing list but it really does come in handy!

 5) Medicines/First Aid Kit

-You don’t need to go all out with this, but things like plasters, hand sanitiser, antiseptic wipes etc., will all come in handy at a festival.
+You don’t need to go all out with this, but things like plasters, hand sanitiser, antiseptic wipes etc., will all come in handy in your music festival packing list.
 In particular, don’t scrimp on the all-important painkillers!
-Other handy items are vitamin tablets to ensure you’re hydrated throughout and antiseptic cream, Bonjela, lip balm and nasal spray.
+Other handy items are vitamin tablets or electrolytes to ensure you’re hydrated throughout and antiseptic cream, Bonjela, lip balm and nasal spray.

 6) Water bottles